 My path

 When I was 29 I ended a beautiful 14 year relationship.
-We’d travelled the world and created a idyllic home together in Lisbon.
+We’d travelled the world and created an idyllic home together in Lisbon.
 Life was so good but something wasn’t right.
 I’d get these spells where it was like everything I loved turned to dust and I could find no joy.
 When I went back to the UK one summer, I started seeing a talking therapist and my world started breaking open.

-One session she said something so simple - ‘you can do what you like’ and I felt lightning strike me.
+One session she said something so simple - you can do what you like and I felt lightning strike me.
 I had been so scared of breaking things but at that moment I knew I wanted to be free.

 I didn't know what I was like on my own.